spacemeat/humon/README.md

 > Usually you would prefer annotations for searchable metadata, as comments are kind of "more optional" and likely more ephemeral--nobody expects comments to be required in any file, especially for machining purposes, and it may not occur to someone to maintain them for functional reasons.
 But I'm not here to tell you what to do.

 **Annotations have context.**
 Like comments, annotations are associated with nodes or the trove.
-You can access annotations by key from a node, or search all annotations by key or value and get their associated nodes.
+You can access annotations by key from a node, or search all annotations by key or value (or both) and get their associated nodes.

 Annotations are always *associated backward*.
 They modify the nearest non-comment node that appeared before the annotation, regardless of same-lineness.
 Any amount of whitespace or comments in between is ignored, as usual.
 If the previous token was a collection-starter or collection-ender (`[`, `{`, `]` or `}`), it modifies that list or dict node.
 In the following, `remoteStorage:true` annotates the player dict, not the userId value, because it follows the player dict's `{` opener: